-"See that you do not despise one of these little ones, for I say to you that their angels in heaven continually see the face of My Father who is in heaven.
-[For the Son of Man has come to save that which was lost.]
-(Matt 18:10-11)
+10"See that you do not despise one of these little ones, for I say to you that their angels in heaven continually see the face of My Father who is in heaven.
+11[For the Son of Man has come to save that which was lost.]
+Matt 18:10-11

-\ Am I concerned about the spiritual condition of other people?
+Am I concerned about the spiritual condition of other people?

-- Value pursuing wayward believers.
+Value pursuing wayward believers.

-"What do you think?
+12"What do you think?
 If any man has a hundred sheep, and one of them has gone astray, does he not leave the ninety-nine on the mountains and go and search for the one that is straying?
-If it turns out that he finds it, truly I say to you, he rejoices over it more than over the ninety-nine which have not gone astray.
-So it is not the will of your Father who is in heaven that one of these little ones perish.
-(Matt 18:12-14)
+13If it turns out that he finds it, truly I say to you, he rejoices over it more than over the ninety-nine which have not gone astray.
+14So it is not the will of your Father who is in heaven that one of these little ones perish.
+Matt 18:12-14

-✤ Do I love enough to pursue the brethren that choose to walk in sin?
+❖ Do I love Christ and therefore my brothers and sisters enough to pursue those that choose to walk in sin?